luxass/eslint-config/README.md

 })
 ```

-### Pipeline
+### Config Composer

-Since v4.3.0, the factory function `luxass()` returns a [pipeline object from `eslint-flat-config-utils`](https://github.com/antfu/eslint-flat-config-utils#pipe) where you can chain the methods to compose the config even more flexibly.
+Since v4.3.0, the factory function `luxass()` returns a [`FlatConfigComposer` object from `eslint-flat-config-utils`](https://github.com/antfu/eslint-flat-config-utils#composer) where you can chain the methods to compose the config even more flexibly.

 ```js
 // eslint.config.js